 Quads 450 lbs 1100 lbs

 I also experienced less soreness and no direct injuries to the muscles being exerted with SCT.
-I did, however, injure my hands when I more than doubled my bench press within a few weeks, because I did not have the padded grips Pete recommended.
+I did, however, injure my hands when I more than doubled my bench press within a few weeks, because I did not have the padded hand grips (enter Sisco-10 for a 10% discount) Pete recommended.

 Undoubtedly I had grown stronger training in the strong range.
 Still skeptical, however, I wanted to see what had happened in the weak or less strong range.
 To find out, I deliberately set the equipment so that I would lift in the that range.
 I decided to start with the bench press.